A paradox from randomization-based causal inference: Randomized Experiments and Randomization Inference

 Under $H_0(\text{Neyman})$ and based on the Normal approximation in Section \ref{sec::normal}, the $p$-value from Neyman's approach can be approximated by

-where $\widehat{\tau}^{obs}$ is the realized value of $\widehat{\tau}$, and $\Phi(\cdot)$ is the cumulative distribution function of the standard Normal distribution $\mathcal{N}(0,1)$.
-When we have non-constant individual causal effects, Neyman's test for null average causal effect tends to be ``conservative'', in the sense that it rejects less often than the nominal significance level.
+where $\widehat{\tau}^{\obs}$ is the realized value of $\widehat{\tau}$, and $\Phi(\cdot)$ is the cumulative distribution function of the standard Normal distribution.
+With non-constant individual causal effects, Neyman's test for the null hypothesis of zero average causal effect tends to be ``conservative,'' in the sense that it rejects less often than the nominal significance level when the null is true.